Morton merely mortal for Rays, question becomes what’s next

 After that, Morton’s future is murky.
 The Rays hold a $15 million option on his contract for next season.
 If they decline it, Morton has talked about retiring.
 Morton, who turns 37 next month, lives in Bradenton, Florida, about 40 miles from Tropicana Field.

+“So appreciative of Charlie, the presence in the clubhouse, what he does, the mentality he just naturally provides our clubhouse when we hand him the ball,” Cash said.
+“Game 3 is not going to change any way we feel about him.”

-Just like his World Series clincher with Houston three years ago, two of the first four LA hitters reached.
+Just like Morton’s World Series clincher with Houston three years ago, two of the first four LA hitters reached.
 The first difference was one of those hits was a homer, Justin Turner’s solo shot.
 The second difference was the Dodgers kept on hitting.

 After Morton hit Corey Seager with a pitch with two outs and the bases empty in the third, Turner doubled and Max Muncy brought both of them home a single.